Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.

 Current status, last actions:
-* some settings moved to B"robotType", so P"closedChain" is not necessary any more.
-CoreXY and CoreXZ with Z parameter
-* removed Dn from robotType, because mapDriveLetterDn will be needed in most cases anyway
-* new documentation page about object model
-* added Z parameter for CoreXZ
-* to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, complete object model, most robotType templates (draft versions are created)
+* to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, most robotType templates (draft versions are created)
-* added P parameter workingMode and documentation on the robot firmware page about the meaning of work modes
-* BC mode should work correct now
-* robotType submodes, especially for 5 axis types
-* logLevel2 statistics
+* added homing M208 possibility for G1 H1 like for CoreXY, Cartesian or prismatic axes in general.
+* reduced memory needed

 # Configuring a Robot printer